arzeth/cdmpv/README.md

 <br/>I use `feh` to look at how much info is lost and how smooth are lines.
 <br/>
 <br/>Also I made an experiment:
-<br/>I downscaled 1920x1080 original to 1280x720 with every dscaler, then upscaled it back with one upscaler.
+<br/>I downscaled an 1920x1080 original image to 1280x720 with every dscaler, then upscaled them back with one upscaler.
-<br/>I am lazy to search my result file, but lanczos and catmull_rom are the best (or it was spline16/36/64 with almost the same score, I forgot).
+<br/>I am lazy to find my result file, but lanczos and catmull_rom are the best (or it was spline16/36/64 with almost the same score, I forgot).
 <br/>
 <br/>At least for 2D.